 The attack killed nine people in total.
 Most were not yet teenagers.
 Devin, a 14-year old, in a heroic act, tried to carry two injured toddlers to safety.
 After the weight overburdened him, he hid the toddlers in the bushes while he walked 14 miles seeking help, all the time fearing for his life.

 The chances of solving this crime are slim.
 Records show, Mexican authorities solve five percent of murders.
-The cartels likely will prevent finding the cause of the shooting.
+The cartels will prevent finding the cause of the shooting.

 I thought Mexico was a relatively safe country to travel in.
 I have friends who vacation there every winter and consider their location as safe.
 But apparently, large parts of the country are unsafe, controlled by drug cartels with powerful weapons.